Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 And now, let’s visit the northern compound.

 As you enter the park, you will see a big pergola.
 Its length is 250 meters, and its height is 12 meters.
-And the intention is to hold events and exhibitions in this area.
+The intention is to hold events and exhibitions in this area.

-Near the pergola, you can find restrooms, and a little further, you can see Shalem Farm.
+You can find restrooms near the pergola, and a little further, you can see Shalem Farm.

 Shalem Farm